-The present work intends to help make open science practices understandable and accessible to researchers in linguistics from all backgrounds and at every stage, from students/ERCs to senior researchers and advisors.
-To this end, we identify three areas, stance, workflow, and dissemination, in which linguists can engage in open science.
+The present work intends to both highlight and contribute to a line of research focused on making open science practices understandable and accessible to researchers in linguistics from all backgrounds and at every stage, from students/ECRs to senior researchers and advisors.
+We identify the following three areas of stance, workflow and dissemination, in which linguists can engage in open science (see Figure 1).
 The first area, stance, refers to practices that focus on the researchers position or attitude towards openness and transparency.
 The second area, workflow, deals with methods and techniques researchers can implement to make their research projects more open and transparent.
 Finally, dissemination refers to novel ways in which researchers can help ensure that their research products are accessible and free from QRPs.
-In total, we describe eight open science practices, illustrated in Figure 1, within these areas: positionality statements and declarations of conflict of interest, open data, reproducible code/projects and literate programming, preregistration, registered reports, and pre-prints.
+While our coverage of these areas cannot be exhaustive, we highlight eight open science practices within these areas: positionality statements and declarations of conflict of interest, open data and materials, literate programming, reproducible code/projects, shareable computational environments, preregistration, registered reports, and pre-prints.
 We provide practical examples and detailed descriptions of the aforementioned practices with the goal of helping the interested linguist commence their journey of engaging in open science practices in their own research.
+Importantly, the present work should be considered a complement to the extant work fomenting open science practices in the speech sciences.